 Greg has been using AVG and he's ready to move to another option.
-Leo says he's not much of a fan of AVG and you get what you pay for.
-If you're going to pay for it, then Microsoft's Security Essentials is a better option.
+Leo says he's not much of a fan of AVG, and instead recommends Microsoft's Security Essentials.
 Windows 8 doesn't need it since it comes built in as Windows Defender.
 But for Windows 7, Security Essentials is best.
-But the best thing is to also not run in administrative mode.
-Be a standard user.
+Leo also recommends not running in administrative mode, and he should demote his account to "standard user."

 Jim is buying a new Dell computer and wants to know what antivirus software he should get?
 Leo says first, an antivirus can't protect him against yourself.
 It should just be used as a backstop.
 He will be the first line of defense.